Roboroads/flutter_starter_template/README.md

 I use this to start a new flutter project.

+## Tech stack

+- Routing with AutoRoute
+- I18n with Slang
+- Dependency Injection with GetIt and Injectable
+- PlatformWidgets

 ## Installation

 First, create a new flutter project.
 Then run the following commands: